 - In a small bowl, mash banana and set aside.
 In a separate small bowl, whisk egg yolk and set aside.

 - In a small saucepan, melt butter on medium-high heat.
-Add lemon juice and sugar.
-Stir to combine.
+Add sugar and lemon juice.
+Whisk to combine.

-- Add a bit of the banana mixture (about a tablespoon) into the egg mixture to temper.
-Whisk immediately and constantly.
+- Add a bit of the banana mixture (about a tablespoon) into the egg mixture to temper, by whisking immediately and constantly.
 We don’t want scrambled eggs here.

-- Pour egg mixture in the saucepan and continue stirring constantly.
-Mixture will thicken to a curd.
+- Pour egg mixture in the saucepan, and continue whisking constantly.
 Allow to cook for 1-2 minutes or until large lava bubbles form on the surface.
+Mixture will thicken to a loose curd.

 - Transfer to a container.
 Allow to cool before covering and storing in fridge.
 Curd will thicken as it cools.
-Should keep for 3 weeks, if you can keep your hands off of it that long.
+Store in fridge for up to 3 weeks, if you can keep your hands off of it that long.

 • This recipe easily doubles, triples, etc.

-• You have to have this right now but your bananas are yellow?
+• You have to have banana curd right now, but your bananas are yellow.
 Roast them by following these directions.
 Although please note, this recipe has not been tested with roasted bananas or frozen, thawed bananas.
 I’d love to hear your results if you try with either method.